avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 You can run an "exec" runner with::

-  avocado-runner runnable-run -k exec -u /bin/sleep -a 3.0
+  avocado-runner runnable-run -k exec-test -u /bin/sleep -a 3.0

 You can run an "exec-test" runner with::